Photo by Nynne Shroder

 It states that, “emotional distress caused by fertility problems or other life events co-occurring with treatment will not compromise the chance of becoming pregnant.”

 [Feeling so low and lonely you don’t know where to turn?
-Reach out to a Skype therapist and get the support you need without leaving the house.]
+Reach out to a Online therapist and get the support you need without leaving the house.]

 The REAL reason stress ruins IVF?